 Alice and Jasper have been married for over 20 years.
 Alice is 54, Jasper is 57.
 And they’re in the process of divorcing.
 “I think most of our friends were rather shocked,” Alice says wryly.
 The couple has two children and shared a beautiful home in California.
 All in all, they seemed the very picture of a happy, stable family.

 “We just weren’t compatible anymore,” Jasper explains.
-“We changed and grown apart, and gray divorce seemed like the right and healthiest path to go down.
-We did think about alternatives to gray divorce, like separating for a while.
+“We changed and grew apart, and initiating the divorce process seemed like the right and healthiest path to go down.
+We did think about alternatives to gray divorce, like a trial separation.
 But then, a clean break seemed best.”

 1. Empty nest